It is entirely possible to increase agricultural output in Africa and other developing countries.

 Another way is to provide modern social amenities that usually encourage young people to migrate to urban centres.

-As you can see, this article is interested in practical steps to make agriculture contribute more to the economies of developing countries.
+As you can see, this article is interested in practical steps to make agriculture contribute more to the economies of Africa.